VKTRenokh/nvim-colors-paramount/README.md

 # Paramount

-A minimal colorscheme for Vim that only puts emphasis on the paramount.
+A minimal colorscheme for Neovim that only puts emphasis on the paramount.

 ## Screenshots

-*Fira Code* font on light and dark backgrounds, with Ruby code from [VimColors](vimcolors.com/438/paramount/dark):
+_Fira Code_ font on light and dark backgrounds, with Ruby code from [VimColors](vimcolors.com/438/paramount/dark):

 ![](screenshots/light.png)